 The benefits of breastfeeding mentioned below will hopefully prove that by breastfeeding your baby, you are giving them the best gift possible.

 How Long Should You Breastfeed?

 Exclusively breastfeeding for the first six months of life provides the maximum benefits, but if you can breastfeed longer, that's even better!

 Why is Breast Milk Best?

 - Breast milk contains antibodies, which will strengthen your baby's immune system.

-- The nutrients and vitamins in breast milk, are more easily absorbed compared to the nutrients in formula; this is why formulas are fortified with sometimes double the amounts of nutrients and vitamins.
+- The nutrients and vitamins in breast milk are more easily absorbed than those in formula; this is why formulas are fortified with sometimes double the amounts of nutrients and vitamins.

 - Breast milk protects your baby's gut against all types of illnesses.